Please note that some times given are approximations determined by the sequence of events for that day as noted in relevant sources.

 1666 Thursday 6th September

 The fire was finally extinguished.
 The damage to London was immense.
 87 churches including St Paul’s Cathedral and 13,200 houses had been destroyed.
 Only 6 people were officially recorded as having lost their lives in the blaze.
-However, modern historians believe the death toll to have been much higher since the intensity of the blaze would have left no sign of any bodies.
+Some, modern historians believe the death toll to have been much higher either because the intensity of the blaze would have left no sign of any bodies.
+Others believe that if the death toll had been that high then people would have spoken of it and it would have been recorded somewhere.